awsdocs/amazon-lumberyard-user-guide/doc_source/setting-up-system-requirements.md

 ### Visual Studio<a name="lumberyard-visual-studio-requirement"></a>

-You must have one or both of the following versions of Visual Studio to compile Lumberyard Editor and tools:
+You must have one or both of the following versions of Visual Studio to compile the game code, compile the engine and asset pipeline, or compile the Lumberyard Editor and tools:
 + Visual Studio 2017 version 15\.9\.2
 + Visual Studio 2015 Update 3 or later